Photo Via: John Legend's Instagram

 Photo via: Jessica Biel's Instagram

+Are you clear about your expectations?
 None of us can guess what's going on in our partner's mind.
 Just tell your partner what you want and need.
-It will clear up a lot or gray area and if they can't give you what you need, you can have a discussion about it.
+It will clear up a lot of gray area and if they can't give you what you need, you can have a discussion about it.
 If you can communicate your expectations, you've done your part - what's done on the other end is out of your hands.

 Image via: Kate Hudson's Instagram

+Are you making excuses for your behavior?
 I do this because of that.
 It's just the way I am.
 Here's an excuse for my behavior.
 My past experiences make it hard to be honest about my feelings or make it difficult to communicate or whatever it is.
 What if we start saying our experiences shape us instead of mess up?
-We are we so eager to feel so messed up when in reality every single person is messed up so it's totally normal and not messed up.
-It's just an excuse for us to behave a certain way when we say we're messed up.
-We are all full of cop outs and excuses instead of facing our issues and feeling uncomfortable for a minute and communicating with people.
+We are we so eager to feel so messed up when in reality every single person is messed up in some way.
+It's totally normal to be messed up.
+It's just an excuse for us to behave a certain way when we use that as an excuse.
+We are all full of cop outs and excuses, we instead need to face our issues and feel uncomfortable for a minute and communicating with people.

 Love and be loved, that's what it's about.
 It's when we can start accepting people exactly as they are, that's when we can have meaningful relationships.

-You might also like to read 5 things to discuss before you get married and to read more about communication check this out.
+5 important things to discuss before you get married and how to communicate with your significant other.

 If you need motivation of any sort, Tony Robbins is your guy.
 How sweet that he officiated the wedding of his dear friends?